 - Minimal modern distractions

-- Feels untouched by time
+- Feels unaffected by the passing of

 Moscazzano – Villa Albergoni (Main House)